Let us take you on an adventure.

 Email Captain Louis at email@example.com

-Get off the beaten track and find yourself sailing and cruising the Fiji Islands
+Get off the beaten track and find yourself sailing and cruising the Islands in the Pacific.

 Double bed Sleeps 2 Private Bathroom